Aoibhinn/portfolio_2/README.md

 This website has been created for my Milestone 2 Interactive Frontend Development project.

-I want to create a music quiz game to test the players coding terminology knowledge.
-The user will be given 4 random questions, worth 10 points a question, with 30 seconds to answer each.
-With a maximum of 40 points, the user will be able to save their high score and try to get on the top 5 leaderboard.
+I want to create a music quiz game to test the players computing knowledge.
+The user will be given 5 random questions, worth 10 points a question, with 30 seconds to answer each.
+With a maximum of 50 points, the user will be able to save their high score and try to get on the top 5 leaderboard.

 ## User Experience-(UX)